The right storage fit for your infrastructure

 Backups and archiving

-Use S3 lifecycle management features and versioning to automatically archive data such as logs or backups to Scaleway Glacier after a certain period of time.
+Use Amazon S3 lifecycle management features and versioning to automatically archive data such as logs or backups to Scaleway Glacier after a certain period of time.
 Benefit from a lower price, and retrieve your data when needed.

 Legal archive